-1 - They had an exclusive spirit (were aristocratic in wisdom).
-Col. 1:28 2 - They held speculative tenets on creation-that God did not create the universe directly, but created a creature who in turn created another creature, until one finally created the physical universe.
+ΓICISM ANSWER They had an exclusive spirit (were aristocratic in wisdom).
+Col. 1:28 They held speculative tenets on creation - that God did not create the universe directly, but created a creature who in turn created another creature, until one finally created the physical universe.
 Christ was considered a creature in this long series of creations.
-Col. 1:15-19; 2:18 3 - Their ethical practice was asceticism (influenced by Greek Stoicism) and unrestrained licentiousness (from Greek Epicureanism).
-Col. 2:16, 23 Col. 3:5-9
+Col. 1:15-19; 2:18 Their ethical practice was asceticism (influenced by Greek Stoicism) and unrestrained licentiousness (from Greek Epicureanism).
+Col. 2:16, 23 Col. 3:5-9 1 1 1 They had an exclusive spirit (were aristocratic in wisdom).
+They held speculative tenets on creation - that God did not create the universe directly, but created a creature who in turn created another creature, until one finally created the physical universe.
+Christ was considered a creature in this long series of creations.
+Their ethical practice was asceticism (influphilosophies of the atonement...and the danger that it will freeze into a form" (Dr. Scofield).

-$\textbf{MESSAGE OF COLOSSIANS:} \ \, \text{Colossians is the chart and compass that} \\$ enable the believer to sail between the ever-present Scylla and Charybdis.
-"Pure Christianity lives between two dangers ever present: the danger that it will evaporate into a philosophy-philosophies of the atonement ... and the danger that it will freeze into a form" (Dr. Scofield).
 Jesus said that He is the water of life.
 He did not say that He was the ice of life; He did not say that He was the steam of life.
 We are not told to add something to Christ nor to subtract from Him.

+MESSAGE OF COLOSSIANS: Colossians is the chart and compass that enable the believer to sail between the ever-present Scylla and Charybdis.
+"Pure Christianity lives between two dangers ever present: the danger that it will evaporate into a philosophy -